Philadelphia VA Medical Center (PVAMC) Opioid Treatment Program

 • inpatient drug detoxification

-• residential treatment for drug abuse
+• residential treatment for drug use

 Service Settings:

-• hospital inpatient drug rehab
+• inpatient hospital drug rehabilitation

 • outpatient drug treatment

-• residential drug rehab
+• long-term drug rehab

-• hospital inpatient drug detox
+• inpatient hospital drug detox

-• hospital inpatient alcohol/drug treatment
+• inpatient hospital addiction treatment

 • outpatient drug detoxification